p-sun/Code-Academy---Ruby-on-Rails-Lessons/README.md

-# Ruby on Rails Excercises
+# Ruby on Rails Exercises
 Experiment with Ruby on Rails guides locally.

 ## How to create Many-to-Many associations.